BSI-Bund/TSMS/tsm-rest-api/docs/PersonalizationScriptsApi.md

 # **createPersoScriptAndUploadBinary**
 > PersonalizationScript createPersoScriptAndUploadBinary(scriptFilename, scriptFile)

-Create a new PersonalizationScript and upload corresponding binar...
+Create a new PersonalizationScript and upload corresponding binary...

 Create a new PersonalizationScript and upload corresponding binary data.